 Not ready to book a tour?
 Check out our Florence Guide for more info.

 6. Officina Profumo Farmaceutica di Santa Maria Novella

 Founded in 1221 by Dominican friars, this perfume store is located in one of the oldest pharmacies in the world.
-The pharmacy once used medicinal herbs grown in the monastic gardens to make medications, balms and pomades for the monks’ infirmary.
+The pharmacy once used medicinal herbs grown in the monastic gardens to make medicine, balms, and pomades for the monks’ infirmary.

 5. Perseus with Head of Medusa

-Smack dab in the middle in Piazza della Signoria, stands this hidden gem.
-Sculpted by Benvenuto Cellini, Perseus with the head of Medusa is considered one of the most important and impressive statues in the collection of art that lives in this outdoor space.
+Smack dab in the middle of Piazza della Signoria, stands this hidden gem.
+Sculpted by Benvenuto Cellini, Perseus with the head of Medusa is considered one of the most important and impressive statues in the art collection that lives in this outdoor space.